coderehan/LLD-Coding-Framework-Android/07-Hotel-Booking-System/README.md

     )

     // Cancel the first booking.
+    // Cancellation changes the booking status to CANCELLED
-    // The booking becomes CANCELLED and room 101 becomes AVAILABLE again. service.cancelBooking(booking.id)
+    // and releases room 101 back to AVAILABLE. service.cancelBooking(booking.id)

     println(